 Regular investments help you take the benefit of rupee cost averaging.
 If you invest a large sum of money in one go, the short-term ups and downs of the market do not average the cost in the long term.
-The rupee-cost averaging allows you to earn a decent amount of return even in a volatile market.
+The rupee-cost averaging allows you to earn a decent return even in a volatile market.

 With the interest rates on investments in banks going down, peer-to-peer lending is a very good option to earn a good return on investments even after adjusting for inflation.